ShivaNandhine/internship-and-training-website/README.md

 # Internship and Training Website

-This project was developed during my internship at IDA Academy and showcases a dynamic and interactive platform for internship and training programs.
+This project was developed during our internship at IDA Academy and showcases a dynamic and interactive platform for internship and training programs.

 ## Features
 - **Pages Designed**: Home, About, Internship, Training, Blog, and Contact.